Numi2/unchained/README.md

 ## What happens when you send/receive

 - You copy your stealth receiving address (base64‑url string) and share it with a sender.
-- The sender’s wallet derives a private one‑time output for you using Kyber768 and BLAKE3, plus an inclusion proof against the current epoch’s Merkle root.
+- The sender’s wallet derives a private one‑time output for you using Kyber768 and BLAKE3.
+Standard V3 spends validate against the genesis anchor (empty proof); HTLC/bridge flows include a Merkle inclusion proof from the coin’s commit epoch.
 - Validators check: coin inclusion via Merkle path, output commitment, and that the spend’s nullifier hasn’t been seen before (double‑spend protection).
 - The coin leaves the sender’s balance immediately after the spend is validated and applied.
 - The recipient’s wallet deterministically recognizes and decrypts the new output; the coin appears in their balance.